Tips for Shopping in Fredericksburg — with the Kiddos JUN 14 2018

 We understand.
 Shopping is not always high on the list of exciting things for the youngest members of the family, so here are a few helpful tips to make it memorable for them, and enjoyable for all.

 - Treat Stations: You’d think this was pre-planned but it just so happens there are conveniently placed “treat stations” sprinkled throughout the shopping district—shops with homemade ice cream and monster cookies.
 Candy stores with a fun selection of crazy treats.
-And TWO popcorn stores with every flavor under the sun.
+And TWO popcorn stores (Big Pop’s Popcorn Co. and Fredericksburg’s Popcorn Emporium) with every flavor under the sun.
 You’ll see — one trip inside will keep them going.

 - Toy Shops: The toy shops are a must!
 Dooley’s Five & Dime (a truly historic Fredericksburg experience) has a fun toy section and will bring you back to the 50’s the second you walk through the door.
-Be sure to look for Fitz and Hollerin—a great toy store with books and toys for all ages.
 Old Thyme Fun Shop is your place for magic, funny gags and practical jokes.
 The tween and teens will love it!
 The Fredericksburg General Store is a good stop too, with lots of quality souvenirs.

 - Photo Ops: Have your kids watch for photo ops, like the big M&M character in front of Lone Star Candy Bar, or the statue of Admiral Nimitz in front of the Nimitz Museum.
 Make it a game to see how many they can find.